How Merrick Garland Has Neutered the DOJ!

 It also demands the (rhetorical) question: Uncle Joe, hiring this castoff Supreme Court nominee was a lovely gesture, but did you really bother to vet this guy?

 Of all the cabinet positions in the Biden/Harris Administration we needed a meat-eater at Justice.
+Instead we got a vegan.
 We needed a roll-up-your-sleeves prowling tiger to come in, kick-ass, take names, break some furniture, fire some people and overhaul this utterly corrupted engine room of American democracy.
 Instead we got a door-mouse in an echo chamber…as well as a surprising continuation of the Trump-Barr legacy of legal and moral depredations at every level.
 All of it done with an impassive laissez-faire approach to the diseases and distortions of the previous administration that have been passive to the point of enablement.
 (In fact, there are a number of hand-selected Trump operatives still working in the justice department, carrying out pieces of the former POTUS’s mad, morally bankrupt agenda with virtual impunity.)

 In truth, you could already go down a laundry list of initiatives where Merrick Garland, in senate hearings, vowed to clean house and restore integrity to the Department of Justice.
 Instead, there is instance after instance in which he has been an utter cipher, MIA and worse: more of the same.